Many years ago my mother-in-law gave a family bible to my husband. This is what she wrote about the bible:

 A Brief History of the Riley Brothers

-Ryley was with Territorial Governor Lewis Cass when the Treaty of Saginaw was forged with the Native Americans and his signature appears on the document.
+Ryley was with Territorial Governor Lewis Cass at the Treaty of Saginaw and his signature appears on the treaty.
 He used his power to obtain tracts of land for his three Metis sons.

-The Riley brothers were described as passing seamlessly between "white" and Native American society, and as being well spoken, and intelligent.
-They fought with General Lewis Cass, later territorial governor of Michigan, in the War of 1812.
-They were fervently for the American cause.
-An 1810 Michigan Census shows John Reilly as an interpreter in the Saginaw area of Michigan.
-The treaty reads:
+The Riley brothers were described as passing seamlessly between 'white' and 'Indian' society, being well spoken and intelligent.
+They sided with the Americans, fighting with General Lewis Cass, in the war of 1812.
+The 1810 Michigan Census shows John Reilly as an interpreter in the Saginaw, Michigan area.

 ARTICLE 3.
 There shall be reserved for the use of each of the person hereinafter mentioned and their heirs, which persons are all Indians by descent, the following tracts of land: